Copyright in music — everything you need to know about your rights

 How the protection works

-Protection for music arises automatically when the work is created.
+Protection for music arises automatically when the work of music is created.
 You therefore do not need to do anything yourself for the protection to apply.
-However, if a dispute arises, evidence of when and by whom the work was created may be required, for example by having the work registered with STIM.
+However, if a dispute arises, evidence of when and by whom the musical work was created may be required, for example if the work of music is registered with Stim.

 Economic and moral rights